NotePlan/plugins/jgclark.Reviews/README.md

 The `command` parameter is the command name, but needs to be 'percent encoded' (i.e. with any spaces changed to `%20`).

-If you wish to override your current settings for this call, add `&arg0=` followed by a URL encoded version of keys and values e.g. `arg0=displayDates%3Dtrue%2CdisplayProgress%3Dfalse%2CdisplayGroupedByFolder%3Dfalse`.
+If you wish to override your current settings for this call, add `&arg0=` followed by a JSON version of the keys and values e.g.
+`arg0={"foldersToInclude":["CCC Projects"],"displayDates":true,"displayProgress":false,"displayGroupedByFolder":false,"displayOrder":"title"}`
+that then needs to be URL encoded e.g.
+`arg0=%7B%22foldersToInclude%22%3A%5B%22CCC%20Projects%22%5D%2C%22displayDates%22%3Atrue%2C%22displayProgress%22%3Afalse%2C%22displayGroupedByFolder%22%3Afalse%2C%22displayOrder%22%3A%22title%22%7D`

 The name of the settings are taken from the `key`s from the plugin's `plugin.json` file, which are mostly the names shown in the settings dialog without spaces.

 ## Thanks
-Thanks to George Crump and 'John1' for their suggestions and beta testing.
+Particular thanks to George Crump, 'John1' and David Wertheimer for their suggestions and beta testing.

 ## Support
 If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue'](https://github.com/NotePlan/plugins/issues).